dcep93/TekkenBot/README.md

 - [x] Recording works for both players to allow easy creation, editing, and sharing of TAS duels.
 - [x] Shows the distance from 2.00 the player is after the recording finishes.
 Can be used for kbd practice.

+### update_memory_address.py

+- [ ] When there is a Tekken8 patch, config settings in memory_address.ini break.
+Run `python update_memory_address.py` to automatically determine new address locations and update the file.
+Once the file is committed to the repo, github actions will automatically rebuild a package for non-coders to download.

 ### TODO

 - [ ] fresh images